The Bridge – A supportive provision for children with SEMH needs within St Mark’s CofE Primary School

 Home and School Links

 We value parental input in all aspects of a child’s learning and support.
 It is a crucial part of their success and we work hard to ensure every parent feels listened to and supported with their child.
-We provide information for parents through home-school daily learning sheets, telephone conversations, emails and face to face meetings when required.
+We provide information for parents through telephone conversations, emails and face to face meetings when required and have an open-door policy.
 We firmly believe that parents know their children best and can be a wealth of information in helping to support a child successfully.